jeremyaltman/resume/README.md

 # Experience

-## Infrastructure architect | Santanna Energy Services | 8.2018 - Present
+## Infrastructure Architect | Santanna Energy Services | 8.2018 - Present

 - Migrated network from a single flat class-C subnet to a multi-VLAN class-A topology while migrating from Dell PowerConnect to Cisco Catalyst switches.
 Created Peplink SpeedFusion (SD-WAN) VPN tunnels to connect to various virtual networks within different Azure regions.
 Converted corporate wireless from WPA-PSK to WPA-Enterprise and replaced TP-Link with Aerohive WAPs.
 - Created a new Active Directory Forest (functional level 2016) and migrated active user and computer objects from multiple legacy domains, utilizing organizational units and security groups